Antzee1/100-days-of-code/readme.md

 <br/><br/>

 ### Day 16 - Tuesday 16.01.2018 - CSS Grid with text
-<br/>After yesterday's temporary lapse into fox territory, I felt ready to tackle the CSS Grid resource mountain again today.
+After yesterday's temporary lapse into fox territory, I felt ready to tackle the CSS Grid resource mountain again today.
 My plan was to change my retro-coloured Grid test layout into a simple website structure, and see how it would behave with text.
 After a bit of testing, I decided it worked best with set heights/widths on some divs, and auto on others.
 Am happy I already was a little bit familiar with Flexbox.

 3 responsive columns: